NBISweden/workshop-reproducible-research/docs/conda.md

 * Activate `project_old` and check the bowtie2 version (`bowtie2 --version`).
 * Activate `project_a` again and check the bowtie2 version.
-* Run `source deactivate` to exit your active environment.
+* Run `conda deactivate` to exit your active environment.
 * List your environments (do you remember the command?).
 * Now, let's remove an environment: